 A dreaded adverse toxic effect of repeated chemotherapy treatments is bone marrow failure.
 This is called Myelodysplastic Syndrome in which the patient’s bone marrow is unable to make platelets and blood cells.
 At this stage, further chemotherapy is deemed futile, and without weekly platelet and red cell transfusions, the patient would not survive.
 Dr Takami reported in 1999 successful therapy of myelodysplastic synfrome with Vitamin K2 ,45 mg a day.

-Vitamin K for Bones
+Vitamin K for Bone Mineral Density

 For women taking Calcium and Vitamin D to maintain strong bones and preventing osteoporosis, vitamin K is especially important.
 In the past few years, many bone calcium supplement companies have added Vitamin K to upgrade their Calcium and Vitamin D product.
 Many of these brands are reviewed by Consumer Reports, including Adora, Allergy Research Group, Caltrate, Carlson, Citracal, DaVinci Laboratories of Vermont, Floradix, Garden of Life, GNC, Isotonix (Market America), Julian Whitaker MD, Kirkland (Costco), Lifetime, Li’l Critters, Nature’s Bounty, Nature Made, Nature’s Plus, Nature’s Life, Nutrition Now, OSCal, Puritan’s Pride, Physiologics, Pure Encapsulations, Quest, Rite Aid, Standard Process, Sundown, Trader Darwin’s (Trader Joe’s), Twinlab, Vitamin Shoppe, and Vitamin World.